ayushmaan32/CSV_upload/ReadMe.md

 ## CSV Upload

-This is simple csv file reader when user can upload a csv file and view file in tabular form.
+This is simple csv file reader where user can upload a csv file and view file in tabular form.

 ## Features